tbilbe/REVIT-SCRATCHPAD/README.md

           + PIPE - Services
           + Elec - Services
-     - [ ] Linked model data vs MEP consultant model -> If MEP model has been linked to room names/ numbers -> If Grids/Levels have Copy/Monitor applied
+     - [ ] Linked model data vs MEP consultant model
+          * If MEP model has been linked to room names/ numbers
+          * If Grids/Levels have Copy/Monitor applied

+---
+# UNKNOWNS
+* try to get all air terminals - add location information here
+*